The Winter Survival Weekend (WSW) was created in 2003 to with two goals:

 This document is a list of tips and best practices compiled over the years for living and working in extreme cold conditions.
 Please review them before the activity to help ensure you have the right gear.
 If you have any additional suggestions to add, please email 2Lt Newbowers at firstname.lastname@example.org.

 You must have a GES Rating on your 101 card in order to apply.
-The system will prevent you from applying if you do not have this.
-Deadline for applications is 15 January 2017.
+The system will prevent you from applying if you do not have this and typically takes a day to update from National's system.
+Please do not wait until the last minute.
+Deadline for applications is 10 February 2020.
+Applications will open soon.

 There is no cost for this activity.

 Bring the following paperwork with you to the activity: